 The ACGME fellowship provides comprehensive training in complex surgical oncology.

-During the second year, they will have four months of dedicated research time, one month of Pathology, and three months of Electives which can be tailored to their interests, for example Thoracic/Esophageal, Gynecologic Oncology, Urologic Oncology, Orthopedic Oncology, etc..
-During the last three months of the fellowship, the Fellow will be on the Surgical Oncology service.
+During the second year, they will have four months of dedicated research time, and three months of electives which can be tailored to their interests, including thoracic, gynecologic oncology, urologic oncology, and orthopedic oncology.
+The fellows spend two months on our transplant service focusing on hepatobillary.
+During the last three months of the fellowship, the fellow will be on the Surgical Oncology service.

-The program provides the opportunity for each Fellow to conduct basic research and/or clinical outcomes research with dedicated research time and can choose to work with a wide range of faculty at VCU — both from within the surgery department and throughout the VCU community.
-For example, past research has included molecular biology, immunotherapy, cell signaling, animal tumor model, and clinical projects.
+The program provides the opportunity for each fellow to conduct basic research and/or clinical outcomes research with dedicated research time and can choose to work with a wide range of faculty at VCU Massey Cancer Center — both from within the surgery department and throughout the VCU community.
+For example, past research has included molecular biology, immunotherapy, cell signaling, animal tumor models, and clinical projects.

 The Division of Surgical Oncology has weekly didactic conferences, and the Department of Surgery has weekly M&M and Grand Rounds conferences.
-There are also additional conferences targeted for the Surgical Oncology fellow.
-Multidisciplinary tumor boards in Breast, Endocrine, GI/HPB, Melanoma, and Sarcoma occur weekly.
+There are also additional conferences targeted for the Surgical Oncology fellows.
+We follow the complex General Surgical Oncology SCORE curriculum and multidisciplinary tumor boards in Breast, Endocrine, GI/HPB, Cutaneous, and Sarcoma occur weekly.

 2005–07: M. Habibi, Johns Hopkins University